Free shipping for 2 or more items (USA)

 7. Drop your knees off the edge and let your legs pull you up.
 Once you're on your side, scoot your thighs forward so both knees can fall off the bed.
 Let gravity do that part.
 Don't fight it.

 8. Push up with your forearm, not your neck.
 Plant your lower elbow and forearm into the mattress and press the bed away.
-Keep your chin slightly tucked so you don’t crane your neck.
-As you rise, bring your feet to the floor and pause there—one calm breath before you stand.
+Keep your chin slightly tucked so you don't crane your neck.
+As you rise, bring your feet to the floor and pause.
+One calm breath before you stand.

-A detail that matters: if your nightshirt is long, it often bunches exactly under the top of your buttocks when you’ve just gotten back into bed.
-That “fabric wedge” makes your pelvis feel pinned, so you can’t start the roll.
-Fixing that first makes the whole sequence feel 50% lighter.
+A detail that matters: if your nightshirt is long, it often bunches exactly under the top of your buttocks when you've just gotten back into bed.
+That fabric wedge makes your pelvis feel pinned, so you can't start the roll.
+Fixing that first makes the whole sequence feel about 50% lighter.

 How should I set up the bed so it doesn't grab and pull at my clothing?